JetBrains/intellij-platform-plugin-template/README.md

 Keeping the project in good shape and having all the dependencies up-to-date requires time and effort, but it is possible to automate that process using [Dependabot][gh:dependabot].

-Dependabot is a bot provided by GitHub for checking the build configuration files and reviewing any outdated or insecure dependencies of yours – in case if any update is available, it creates a new pull request providing [the proper change][gh:dependabot-pr].
+Dependabot is a bot provided by GitHub to check the build configuration files and review any outdated or insecure dependencies of yours – in case if any update is available, it creates a new pull request providing [the proper change][gh:dependabot-pr].

 > **NOTE:** Dependabot doesn't yet support checking of the Gradle Wrapper.
 > Check the [Gradle Releases][gradle-releases] page and update your `gradle.properties` file with: